 Amazon Bedrock AgentCore Evaluations

-It can be easily checked from the dashboard, and it uses LLM-based evaluation (LLM-as-a-Judge).
+You can easily check from the dashboard, and it uses LLM-as-a-Judge for evaluations.

 CleanShot 2026-01-26 at 14.53.00@2x

-It's great that you can evaluate the interaction between users and AI agents, including tool usage, based on criteria, and check it in near real-time from the console!
+It's great that you can evaluate the interaction between users and AI agents, as well as tool usage based on criteria, and check it in near real-time from the console!

 Evaluation Methods

-Since the evaluation is based on logs, it doesn't impact operational agents and can be viewed in near real-time on the console.
+Since evaluation is done based on logs, it doesn't affect running agents and can be checked in near real-time on the console.

 There are two evaluation methods: